cisco-en-programmability/dnacentersdk/docs/api/intro.rst

 + Reads your DNA Center credentials from environment variables (DNA_CENTER_ENCODED_AUTH, DNA_CENTER_USERNAME, DNA_CENTER_PASSWORD)

 + Reads your DNA Center API version from environment variable VERSION.
 Supported versions: '1.2.10' and '1.3.0'.
+Now with version and base_url, you have more control.

 + Reads your DNA Center debug from environment variable DEBUG.
 Boolean, it controls whether to log information about DNA Center APIs' request and response process.